Table of Contents

 Final thoughts- Lenovo ThinkPad X1 Fold

-I only got to spend little time with the X1 Fold, but it further cemented my belief that I’ll get myself a foldable laptop in due time.
+I only got to spend a little time with the X1 Fold, but it further cemented my belief that I’ll get myself a foldable laptop in due time.

 While the implementation differs from what Asus did with their ZenBook Fold, as this X1 Fold is a little smaller and packs in more compactly, the overall experience is pretty much the same: a portable format for traveling, with the ability to open up into a practical large-screen device on your desk.